-In PY2021, the City was able to use CDBG grant funds to assist four (4) qualified low-to-moderate income individuals or households, totaling seven (7) units with down payment assistance toward the purchase of a new home along with funds for minor rehabilitation of the home after closing.
-A total of \$126,333 in CDBG funding was spent during PY2021 for homeownership assistance.
+In PY2022, the City was able to use CDBG grant funds to assist three (3) qualified low-to-moderate income individuals or households with down payment assistance toward the purchase of a new home along with funds for minor rehabilitation of the home after closing.
+A total of \$75,388.13 in CDBG funding was spent during PY2022 for homeownership assistance.

-At report time, one (1) additional project was underway for the homeownership assistance program and all funds prior to PY2022 are expected to be expended by the spring of 2023.
+At report time, three (3) additional projects are underway for the homeownership assistance program and all funds prior to PY 2022 are expected to be expended by the spring of 2023.

-Since becoming an entitlement community in PY2014, the City has provided homeownership assistance for the purchase of nineteen (19) units.
+Since becoming an entitlement community in PY 2014, the City has provided homeownership assistance for the purchase of twenty-two (22) units.